 Looking ahead, Spacecom is currently evaluating other international satellite ventures.

 Spacecom provides broadcasting and communications services to DTH operators, TV broadcasters and programmers, government and corporate organizations, and VSAT network operators.
-The AMOS fleet offers a 4˚W orbital "Hot Spot" for the Middle East and Central and Eastern Europe, and services over Africa from the 17°E orbital location.
+The AMOS fleet currently offers a 4˚W orbital "hot spot" for the Middle East and Central and Eastern Europe, an excellent look angle of 50°-90° all over Africa from the17°E orbital location, minimizing interference and rain fade impact and robust coverage over Russia and ASIA from the 65˚E orbital spot.

 AMOS satellite transmissions are received by most cable head-ends in Central and Eastern Europe and currently serve DTH platforms carrying more than 400 channels, some of which are HD channels.
 Major DTH players such as T-Home in Hungary, YES in Israel, Magio-Sat in Slovakia and Xtra TV in Ukraine anchor the fleet.
 Other value-added services include video, audio and data distribution, broadband Internet via satellite, GSM backhaul, uplink services and end-to-end tailored solutions.